It is a synthetic antibiotic widely used against gram-positive and anaerobic organisms.

-The frequency of congenital anomalies did not increase when pregnant women used clindamycin during the second and third trimesters.
-This medication should not be used during the first trimester of pregnancy unless clearly necessary because it has not been adequately evaluated during the first trimester of pregnancy.
+Congenital anomalies did not increase when pregnant women used clindamycin during the second and third trimesters.
+This medication should not be used during the first trimester of pregnancy unless necessary because it has not been adequately evaluated during the first trimester of pregnancy.

 Clindamycin is excreted in breast milk and should not be used by women who breastfeed or who should stop breastfeeding.

-The oral clindamycin capsule may interact with other medications, vitamins or herbs you may be taking.
+The oral clindamycin capsule may interact with other medications, vitamins, or herbs you may be taking.
 The interaction happens when one medicine modifies the function of another.
-In this case, there may be harm or little effectiveness of the action of the drug.
+In this case, the drug’s action may harm or slight effectiveness.

-To avoid drug interactions as much as possible, let your treating doctor know about all medications you are taking, including herbal and vitamins.
+To avoid drug interactions as much as possible, let your treating doctor know about all your medications, including herbal and vitamins.